 HCC Dance Festival Teaching Artists

-Ryan Bailey - Contemporary Dance
+Ryan Bailey - Contemporary Dance and Partnering

 Ryan Bailey is a dancer and choreographer based in the DMV & NYC.
 Upon graduating with a BA in dance from UMBC in 2016, Ryan was granted outstanding senior in choreography and dance after he was awarded an American College Dance Association Gala Finalist.
 He then furthered his education by attending training programs with dance companies in Chicago, NYC, LA, Portland, and Tel Aviv.
 In 2017, Ryan premiered his company Pacing Bodies first evening length show funded by Earl and Darielle Linehan which premiered at UMBC.
 Ryan was featured on national television on season 14 of So You Think You Can Dance that same year.
 Ryan has danced professionally for MADBOOTS DANCE company on various projects and performances at Gibney Dance, New York Live Arts, and at the Joyce Theater in NYC.
 He has also had the opportunity to dance for Project 44 Dance Company, performing at the Jack Crystal Theater in NYC.
 Ryan has performed with Priore Dance directed by Robert Priore based in D.C.
 Ryan was also a background dancer for the music video “Moons” by Micah McLaurin.
 Currently, Ryan teaches and choreographs dance at various studios, conservatories, and universities.
 Recently Ryan set work for Peabody Dance Conservatory and Howard County Dance Company.
 In 2024, Ryan danced in a second evening length work for Haus of Pvmnt Dance Company in NYC at Abrons Art Center.
 Choreographically he presented a work in progress evening length piece for Baltimore Dance Project and ASCEND summer intensive at UMBC this past year.